chrnie/ansible-role-mysql/README.md

     mysql_config_include_files: []

 A list of files that should override the default global my.cnf.
 Each item in the array requires a "src" parameter which is a path to a file.
 An optional "force" parameter can force the file to be updated each time ansible runs.
+Good to know: Activating SSL in mysql server does not mean it's required to use it.
+You need to add minimum "REQUIRE SSL" to enforce an encrypted connection.
+"REQUIRE X509" requires ssl and a valid certificate on client side, while "REQUIRE SUBJECT ..." validates that the client show a certain certificate.

-    mysql_manage_ssl: no
+    mysql_ssl: no
-    mysql_manage_client_ssl: no
+    mysql_client_ssl: no
     mysql_all_user_require_ssl: no
     mysql_ssl_certs_common_name: "{{ansible_fqdn}}"
     mysql_ssl_certs_path: "/etc/ssl"